protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 Every note produced by Denote follows this pattern:

-    DATE--KEYWORDS--TITLE.org
+    DATE--TITLE--KEYWORDS.EXTENSION

-The `DATE` field represents the date in year-month-day format followed by an underscore and the current time in hour-minute-second notation.
+The `DATE` field represents the date in year-month-day format followed by the capital letter `T` (for &ldquo;time&rdquo;) and the current time in hour-minute-second notation.
+The presentation is compact:
-The presentation is compact, with an underscore separating the two components.
-Like this: `20220531_091625`.
+`20220531T091625`.
 The `DATE` serves as the unique identifier of each note.

+The `TITLE` field is the title of the note, as provided by the user, that automatically gets downcased and hyphenated.
+An entry about &ldquo;Economics in the Euro Area&rdquo; produces an `economics-in-the-euro-area` string for the `TITLE` of the file name.

 The `KEYWORDS` field consists of one or more entries demarcated by a plus sign (the separator is inserted automatically).
 Each keyword is a